New data gives credence to the prevailing sentiment that Facebook is becoming an 'old people' social network

 This is hardly a surprise.
 In 2016, a demographic report published in International Business Times showed that 3 million teenagers left Facebook in 3 years.

 In the world of digital attention economy, is there a currency that triumphs youth?
 A Business Insider report from 2015 refuted the conventional wisdom that it is women who drive online shopping trends — it is actually men.
-Millennials, consumers aged aged 18 to 34, are the key demographic for e-commerce, despite having lower income than older adults.
+Millennials, consumers aged 18 to 34, are the key demographic for e-commerce, despite having lower income than older adults.

 Likewise, there will come a point when there are more dead Facebook users than living ones, and judging by eMarketer’s predictions, that day might come sooner than anyone thinks.